tipi-build/docs/0360-build-cache.md

 tipi achieves cacheable, correct and repeatable builds for any codebase with caching by relying on the tipi source mirroring mechanisms.
 This avoids the requirement of required relocatable build or install tree for source code with manually written build scripts and avoids the necessity to patch cached files on extraction.

-Whenever you launch a build tipi will produce a mirror of your sources either locally or remotely.
-This mirroring happens with git by also taking in account your uncommitted or ignored data for the build hash.
+Whenever you launch a build, tipi will produce a mirror of your sources either locally or remotely.
+This mirroring uses git but also takes in account your uncommitted or ignored data.

 If you want to fully ignore data for the build you can add them to the `.tipiignore` file.